 In 2009, iFixit’s Technical Writing Program was introduced at California Polytechnic State University in San Luis Obispo, California.
-Since its inception, nearly 18,000 repair guides have been created by over 13,000 students from 70 universities across the United States and Europe.
+Since its inception, more than 30,000 repair guides have been created by over 19,000 students from 80 universities across the United States and Europe.
 Success comes from the innovative features of our program, which include the following:

 Hands-on and project-based

 Students get the opportunity to take apart real consumer electronics, gaining first-hand experience in writing technical repair manuals.
 Our program provides a meaningful opportunity for students to open up “black box” consumer electronics.
 This experience empowers students with the knowledge to troubleshoot, repair, and document devices in the future.

 Students produce authentic documentation for the world to use.
 Their contributions provide free repair instructions that have been accessed by 50 million people.
 The program offers students concrete, published technical writing experience.

 Like all things iFixit, the curriculum follows our strong commitment to ethics.
 The project reinforces the need to reuse and repair in a wasteful consumer age and encourages students to take personal responsibility for addressing the significant problem of e-waste.
 The iFixit curriculum focuses on repairing devices to keep them running longer, thus reducing the overall demand for devices and the amount of e-waste.
 This environmental cause motivates students and extends the impact of their projects far beyond the walls of the classroom.